macaw-cad/react-jss-typescript-starter/README.md

 The `run` script does two things:

-- Kill a running previous image if needed
+- Kill a running previous container if needed
 - Expose the Sitecore layout service host as defined in `scjssconfig.json` through [Ngrok](https://ngrok.com/) because an IIS hosted website with hostname binding on port 80 is not visible from a locally running Docker container
 - Start the server application with server-side rendering on `http://localhost:8888`
-- Run disconnected from Sitecore when ``--disconnected`` is specified.
+- Run disconnected from Sitecore when `--disconnected` is specified.
 In this case the `data` folder is used.

 All output of the running container is provided in the terminal window.
 Note that if you do CTRL-C the output stops, but the container keeps running in the background.
 Execute `docker ps` to see the executing Docker container.
 To kill the running Docker container execute `docker kill <id>`.

+The Docker image is completely configurable through environment variables.
+This means that the same image can be used for every environment (development, test, acceptation, production)

 # References